exilhanseat/Carveco-Estlcam-Postprocessor/README.md

 # Carveco-Estlcam-Postprocessor

 After starting using Carveco Maker I could not find a suitable post processor for EstlCAM.
 So here it is.
-Worked for the first 2 projects, will be adjusted if needed
+Worked for the first 2 projects, will be adjusted if needed.
+Open for feedback